These yummy herbal candy drops are made with lemon and honey to help soothe sore throats and coughs.

 - OR 1 Tablespoon lemon juice and 1 Tablespoon herbal mixture

 Be careful here!
 The added liquids cause a flare up of bubbles and a bit of spattering which quickly subsides upon stirring.
-Boil for one more minute.
+Boil for one more minute, removing early if you’re concerned it’s starting to scorch.

-Immediately pour into a parchment lined (or well buttered) 8×8 pan.
+Immediately pour into a parchment lined 8×8-inch pan.

 Once cool, remove from the pan and cut into strips then tiny squares.
 You’ll want to use two hands for cutting; one to hold the knife in place while the palm of the other presses against the back of the blade (the dull side!) all the way through to the cutting board in one clean rocking motion.
 Don’t do a back and forth sawing thing; it’s a bit too sticky at this point for that.

-If kept in the refrigerator, these have a cough-drop-type texture that are perfect for sucking on to sooth the sore throat of a big kid or adult.
-They are just as delicious at room temperature, but will have more of the consistency of a caramel.
+If kept in the refrigerator, these have a cough-drop-type texture that’s perfect for soothing the sore throat of a big kid or adult.
+They’re just as delicious at room temperature, but will have a soft caramel-like consistency.

 As a final reminder, you don’t have to be sick to enjoy these!